Look to the Future

 Lexus LC Convertible Concept

 The LC Convertible Concept may make an impression as more elegant and refined than the coupe, but it retains athletic, performance-oriented proportions with a long low hood, a wide stance and short overhangs.
 The sleek look gets further enhanced by 22-inch wheels that have a split-spoke design with alternating polished and dark elements.
 Inside, the LC Convertible Concept is finely tailored with quality materials and contrasting colors.
 The perforated seats and door inserts are finished in white leather, while the dashboard, center console and upper door panels are dark with yellow accent stitching.
-Lexus has a history of bringing the design of the LF-LC to production as the Lexus LC.
-Will the LC Convertible Concept be the next concept to go into production?
+At the 2019 L.A.
+Auto Show Lexus debuted the production version of the LC Convertible, slated to go on sale next year.

 Mercedes-Benz Concept GLB — Shanghai